Gourmet Foods List

 Does your Neopet have an appetite for the finer foods of Neopia?
 If so, your pet could earn a reward for being a selective eater from the Gourmet Club!

 "Gourmet foods" are defined as any edible item with a rarity between r90 and r100.
-Only items officially classified as food and edible for all species of Neopets quality.
+Only items officially classified as food and edible for all species of Neopets qualify.
 (Grarrls, for example, can eat any item, but only food qualifies for the Gourmet Club.)

 If your Neopet eats one of these foods, it will count towards your Gourmet Club Rating.